SamuelWatson89/primal-silver/README.md

 1. Ensuring all sections render well, display relevant & appropriate amounts of conntent, without breaking design layout.
 2. The above, but ensuring everything is in order with different sized screens, providing clean design & layout.
 3. Tested all anchor and buttons links on each page to ensure they reach their destination and are not dead links.
+4. Gallery page is working as expected, al images display when clicked.

 ## Changes ##

-* Single page layout was not providing enough, changed to multiple pages after testing.
+* Single page layout was not providing enough flexibilty for the site.
+Have updated to multiple pages after testing, this provieds a dedicated page for each section.
 * Added additional testimonial/review section to front page.

 ## Deployment ##